Appsilon/shiny.semantic/README.md

 1. [Churn analytics](http://demo.appsilondatascience.com/shiny.semantic/churn)
 2. [Fraud detection](demo.appsilondatascience.com/shiny.semantic/frauds)

-**\[Advanced\] Using JS compontns**
+**\[Advanced\] Using Semantic UI JavaScript elements**

-Some Semantic UI components require to run a specific JS code when DOM document is ready.
+Some Semantic UI elements require to run a specific JS code when DOM document is ready.
 There are at least 2 options to do this:

 1. Use [shinyjs](https://github.com/daattali/shinyjs)